The club's main activity is bushwalking.

 The SBW Tiggers is an informal group of the younger members of the Club.
 Tigger members are roughly in their 20s and 30s, although not exclusive.

 Take a look at what our trips are like by viewing some of the Current Albums, or visiting us on Facebook.
-If you are interested in finding out more information, or are considering joining, we encourage you to come along to our New Members Information Night, held on the second Wednesday of each month (except January, when it is the third Wednesday).
+If you are interested in finding out more information, or are considering joining, we encourage you to come along to our New Members Information Night, held on the second Wednesday of each month.